jyryu3161/chembounce/README.md

 ### Performance Optimization

-ChemBounce uses pre-computed fingerprints forfaster similarity search.
+ChemBounce uses pre-computed fingerprints for faster similarity search.

-**The default scaffold database already includes pre-computed fingerprints** (`data/scaffold_fingerprints.npz`), so you don't need to generate them.
+**The default scaffold database already includes pre-computed fingerprints** (`data/scaffold_fingerprints_250mw.npz` and `data/scaffold_fingerprints.npz`), so you don't need to generate them.
+The default file (`data/scaffold_fingerprints_250mw.npz`) contains fingerprints for scaffolds with molecular weight ≤ 250.
+To use the complete scaffold library, specify `--fingerprint-db data/scaffold_fingerprints.npz`, but note that this file contains fingerprints for approximately 4 million scaffolds and requires significantly more memory.

+**Important Note**: The results presented in the paper were obtained using the complete scaffold database on a workstation with sufficient memory resources.

 #### Using Custom Scaffold Databases